 You really have two main options here if you’re wanting more than fishing the river banks or from the beach shoreline.
 You can either opt to hire a boat for a desired length of time including half-day, full-day or multi-days.
 This is great if you have all your own gear, rods, lures, poppers, bait etc, and fancy trying to find the fish for yourself.
 It is a good chance you will have a great day out on the water and I highly recommend booking a boat with the guys at Pescaebro Sport Fishing, they have different boats to suit exactly what you need.

 Of course, if you are on holiday in Spain chances are you probably don’t have all your usual fishing gear or maybe you are a fishing novice just looking to experience a trip of a lifetime out on the Mediterranean Sea.
 If this is the case, you should head to the website previously mentioned called TomsCatch.
-It’s a database of fishing charter options in various locations around the world.
+It’s a database of fishing charter options in various locations across Europe and throughout the world.
 You can find all the recommended charter fishing companies in the area you want to fish and then read independent reviews from past clients.
 This will ensure you find the best boat and captain to enjoy your day of fishing in the Ebro Delta.
 If your looking to go fishing in Spain in any other destination chances are they have options there too.

 I have really enjoyed my fishing ever since I was a kid growing up in Australia.
 I have been lucky enough to fish in various places around Australia and the world, including a 16-hour fishing trip targeting massive Yellowfin tuna 5 hours off the bottom of Cape Town, South Africa.
 When I first began travelling in Spain, I had no idea just how amazing the fishing was in the area and only now am I taking full advantage of what is on offer, I don’t what you to make the same mistake while holidaying here.